clivem/platform-sparky/README.md

             removed IP tunneling
-- 20161013: Compiled from the Allo kernel github added WiFi module RTL8192E, correct piano and piano2.1 sound modules added dsp-firmware as a separate folder to be used during image build
+- 20161013: Compiled from the Allo kernel github added WiFi module RTL8192E, correct piano and piano2.1 sound modules